 Armies of Angels

-Eugene Peterson’s Message version translates the phrase as “Lord of the Angel Armies”.
-One of the passages of scripture that so well paints this picture of the unseen reality for us is found in 2 Kings chapter 6.
+Some versions translate the phrase as “Lord of the Angel Armies“.
+One of the passages of Scripture that so well paints this picture of the unseen reality for us is found in 2 Kings chapter 6.
 The prophet Elisha knows very well that they are surrounded by unseen warriors, but his servant was more focused on the vast Syrian army right in front of them…

 When the servant of the man of God got up and went out early the next morning, an army with horses and chariots had surrounded the city.